 You could also look at taking group golf lessons, which will greatly reduce the price while you learn the basics.
 It’s also a great way to meet other golfers who could become regular foursome or good friends.

 With a combination of group lessons, instructional videos and apps, and regular practice, you can expect your skills to improve fairly quickly!
+Hey, you might even try for an albatross!

 6. Buy Snacks Beforehand